113ll3/Ibmclouddocscli/reference/ibmcloud/bx_cli.md

 ## ibmcloud sl help
 {: #sl_help}

-View help information for all commands to operate {{site.data.keyword.BluSoftlayer_notm}} infrastructure environment.
+View help information for all commands to operate the classic infrastructure environment.
 ```
 ibmcloud sl help
 ```